XHunter74/EventsSourcing/README.md

 - `Mappers/` - Mapping between domain models and DTOs
 - `Models/` - DTOs

-## Running the Project
+## Building and Running the Project with Aspire

-1. Ensure PostgreSQL is running and the connection string in `appsettings.Development.json` is correct.
-2. Run database migrations (applied automatically on startup).
+This project uses **.NET Aspire** to orchestrate the development environment, including infrastructure dependencies like PostgreSQL and RabbitMQ.
+Aspire simplifies local development and deployment by managing service lifecycles and configuration.

+### Steps:

+1. Ensure you have the [.NET Aspire workload](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/install) installed.
+2. Open the solution in Visual Studio or VS Code.
+3. Start the Aspire AppHost project (`EventSourcing.Aspire.AppHost`).
+This will automatically provision and start all required services (including PostgreSQL and RabbitMQ) and the main application.
-3. Start the application.
-Swagger UI will be available at `/swagger`.
+4. Swagger UI will be available at `/swagger` once the application is running.

+You no longer need to manually start PostgreSQL or RabbitMQ—Aspire handles this for you.

 ## API Endpoints